XHZhang01/intention-estimation-for-automated-driving/README.md

 # Intention Estimation for Automated Drving

-These codes build a framework for estimation of other traffic participants' behaviors based on belief function theory.
+These codes build a framework for estimation of traffic participants' behaviors based on belief function theory.
-The crossroad scenario is simulated with this framework.
+The intersection scenario is simulated with this framework.

 More details can be found in XuhuiZhang_FP_Report.pdf.